edwinmambo/my_flask_app/README.md

     * Debugger PIN: 123-456-789
     ```

    _Anything done on the website will show up here._

 4. Open your browser and navigate to `http://127.0.0.1:5000/` to view your website.

 5. Make some changes to the website.
 The change will reflect since this is development server.

     1. Open `index.html` and change the `<h1>` element to `<h1>Welcome to Your Name's Best Website</h1>`

     2. Go to the webpage and refresh the page.

     3. The new content should appear.
 The activity should also be displayed in your terminal as well.

 ## Step 6: Working with Static Files
 To add static files like pictures, here's what to do:

-1. Right Click on the `app` directory and create a new directory named `static`.
+1. Right-Click on the `app` directory and create a new directory named `static`.
 This directory will contain the static files for our application.

 2. Inside the `static` folder, create a new directory named `assets`.
 This directory will contain the images for our application.